Our Guide to Buying a Wheelchair

 What types of wheelchairs are available?

-There are a wide range of wheelchair types available, from wheelchairs a carer can push to electric wheelchairs that are controlled by the user.
+There is a wide range of wheelchair types available at Fenetic Wellbeing.
 Here’s some of the most popular wheelchairs on the market:

 Otherwise known as travel wheelchairs, these are one of the more transportable wheelchair types and, as the name suggests, are very lightweight and convenient.
 Lightweight wheelchairs have a collapsible frame allowing them to be stored and transported with ease, as well as some being able to support weight up to 18 stone.

 These are designed with larger wheels to allow the user to propel themselves whilst in the chair, without the help of a carer.
 Larger rear wheels offer speed control for the user, but most come with pushing handles so can easily be assisted if needed.
 For those who benefit from a carer, we’d also recommend looking at transit wheelchairs.

 Specifically designed for the larger wheelchair user, bariatric wheelchairs are sturdy and built with a wider frame.
 Despite their larger frames, we are able to supply both transit and self-propelled bariatric wheelchairs.